Guide to genetic disorders

 Some disorders are passed down from a parent.
 If a parent has a damaged gene or chromosome, and that is passed down to a child, the child's health might be affected.

-Still others come about through changes in a person's DNA during their life.
+Others come about through changes in a person's DNA during their life.
 For example, radiation from the sun can damage a person's DNA in a way that it allows skin cancer to develop.

 Are genetic disorders always inherited?